MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 Introduces new operators for Null conditional member access operators - `?.` and `?[]`.
 Null member access operators can be used on scalar types and array types.
-Return the value of the accessed member if the variable is not null.
+Return the value of the accessed member if the variable isn't null.
 If the value of the variable is null, then return null.

 ```powershell
 $x = $null